chriswrightdesign/websites-for-non-jerks/README.md

 #Usability

 - Can you perform the main tasks of a site on any device?
-- Are the button hit areas large enough for a finger/thumb?
+- Are the button hit areas large enough (min 44px) for a finger/thumb?
+[Apple's guidelines](http://developer.apple.com/iphone/library/documentation/UserExperience/Conceptual/MobileHIG/DesigningNativeApp/DesigningNativeApp.html#//apple_ref/doc/uid/TP40006556-CH4-SW1), [Windows guidelines](http://go.microsoft.com/?linkid=9713252), [Nokia's Guidlines](http://library.developer.nokia.com/index.jsp?topic=/S60_5th_Edition_Cpp_Developers_Library/GUID-5486EFD3-4660-4C19-A007-286DE48F6EEF.html)
-- If something required click drag, did you cover swipe?
 - Have you got feature detection?
 Can your site/app tell the difference between a click and a tap? a swipe?
+[Modernizr](http://modernizr.com/)
+- If something required click drag, did you cover swipe?
 - Are you making the visitor wait 300ms for a tap gesture?
 - Are you aware of the different quirks between iOS to Android to Windows Phones?
-- No unicode for hamburger menus
+- Not using unicode for hamburger menus (Android will not render)
 - Will a tap-drag (selection of text) cause a problem with your interface?
 - If you used a fixed header on your site, did you try pinching your site to see if it’s still good on a smaller device?
 - How are you dealing with complex navigation?
 If you have a massively complex site structure have you provided in site search?